alexyuly/chil/README.md

 #### 1.4.3 Instance name

 An instance name is unique among all instances of a given component name which are children of a single component.
 A component name expressed without an "at" preposition (`@`) is a unique anonymous instance.
 A component name expressed with `@` refers to the single instance of that component which has the name immediately following the `@`, which may be empty.
+A single named instance must be referenced multiple times within a schema file, but it will only be constructed once.

 #### 1.4.4 Input name

+An input name refers to one of the inputs defined by the schema of the component name.
+Incoming values will be directed to the input of the component instance which has the given name, or `main` if the name is not defined in the schema.

+#### 1.4.5 Constructor value

+A constructor value is an optional value which is used to construct some components.

 TODO...